luanadns/autiereads-web-app/README.md

 ## Setup
 ----------------------------

-Clone the repository.
+* Clone the repository.
-On your computer terminal, `cd` into the client folder of the project.
+* On your computer terminal, `cd` into the client folder of the project.
-Run the command line `yarn start`.
+* Run the command `yarn start`.

 ## Notes